Samoans: Sports

 Athletes of Samoan descent are widely known for their success in full-contact sports such as American football, rugby union, rugby league, boxing, professional wrestling, and mixed martial arts.

 Samoa is said to produce among the highest number of top-level rugby union and rugby league players per capita.
 American Samoa produces the highest number of NFL players and has been dubbed "Football Island" by mainland coaches and media.
 It's estimated that a boy born to Samoan parents is 56 times more likely to get into the NFL than any other boy in America.
 Wrestlers of Samoan heritage have had high representation within professional wrestling with Samoans winning championships across many major promotions including multiple world championships.
-Three Samoans have held the WWE Championship, one has held the WWE Womens championship, and one has held the AEW World Championship.
+Three Samoans have held the WWE Championship, one has held the WWE Women's championship, and one has held the AEW World Championship.
 A majority of these champions are members of the Samoan-American Anoaʻi family.
 Eight Samoans have been inducted into the WWE Hall of Fame.
 Samoans are also well represented in limited-contact and non-contact sports such as basketball, baseball, netball, soccer, and volleyball.